ShivaniGanatra/hangman-project/readme.md

 * If its all correct or youve lost then the start will trun to restart
 * Add mixins for fonts, borders and flex

+//added gifs but add class to all images and make sure the display width fits